How & When to Use Veterinary Telemedicine

 Challenges Faced by Pet Owners and How Telemedicine Can Help

-• Transportation Stress: Many pets experience anxiety and discomfort during trips to veterinary clinics, which can exacerbate existing health issues.
+• Transportation Stress: Many pets experience anxiety and discomfort during trips to the clinic, which can exacerbate existing health issues.

-• Time Constraints: Balancing work, family, and pet care responsibilities can be challenging, making it difficult for pet owners to schedule veterinary appointments during regular clinic hours.
+• Time Constraints: Balancing work, family, and pet care responsibilities can be challenging, making it difficult to schedule veterinary appointments during regular clinic hours.

-• Limited Access to Veterinary Care: In remote or underserved areas, access to quality veterinary care may be limited, leaving pet owners with few options for seeking professional advice.
+• Limited Access to Veterinary Care: In remote or underserved areas, access to quality veterinary care may be limited, leaving pet parents with few options for seeking professional advice.

 • High Costs: Veterinary expenses can add up quickly, leading some pet owners to delay seeking care or forego preventive services due to cost concerns.
 Veterinary telemedicine can help, with providing more affordable and upfront costs, especially with our subscriptions, as well as advising on if and when it is necessary to visit your physical clinic.